myriamgoude/bearer-hub/src/content/terms.md

 "**Personal Data**" means any information relating to an identified or identifiable person as defined by applicable data protection legislation, being understood that in any case an identifiable natural person shall refer at least to a natural person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, including coded or pseudonymous data as long as long it is possible from the use of such data to reattribute data to an identified or identifiable individual as defined above.

-"**Platform**" means the infrastructure provided and managed by Bearer, that enables You and Your Authorized Users to host and query API Integration built with the Framework and consumed with the SDKs.
+"**Platform**" means the infrastructure provided and managed by Bearer, that enables You and Your Authorized Users to host and query API Integration built with the Framework and consumed with the Integration Clients.

-"**SDK**" means the Open Source Software component installed and hosted by You in Your Properties made available as is by Bearer.

 "**Services**" means the services provided by Bearer under these ToS as further described at www.bearer.sh, including, the Platform and the Dashboard - and excluding all open source software Bearer makes available ("Open Source Software").

 "**Site**" means the website www.bearer.sh or any related website.

-"**Software**" except solely with respect to open source software Bearer makes available ("Open Source Software"), including language-specific codes that enable easy communication with Bearer Platform (the “SDK”), means all of Bearer's proprietary technology (including software, hardware, products, processes, patents, algorithms, user interfaces, know-how, techniques, designs, and other tangible or intangible technical material or information, protected or not by Intellectual Property Rights) that Bearer may make available to You from time to time in accordance with the ToS.
+"**Software**" except solely with respect to open source software Bearer makes available ("Open Source Software"), including language-specific codes that enable easy communication with Bearer Platform (the “Integration Clients”), means all of Bearer's proprietary technology (including software, hardware, products, processes, patents, algorithms, user interfaces, know-how, techniques, designs, and other tangible or intangible technical material or information, protected or not by Intellectual Property Rights) that Bearer may make available to You from time to time in accordance with the ToS.

 "**Term**" is defined in section 5.1.